Pan-pan: Etymology

-A three-letter backronym, "possible assistance needed" or "pay attention now" derives from pan.
+A three-letter backronym, "possible assistance needed" or "pay attention now", derives from pan.
 Maritime and aeronautical radio communications courses use those as mnemonics to convey the important difference between mayday and pan-pan.

 Usage

-To declare pan-pan correctly, the caller repeats it three times: "Pan-pan, pan-pan, pan-pan," then states the intended recipient, either "all stations, all stations, all stations," or a specific station, e.g. "Victoria Coast Guard Radio, Victoria Coast Guard Radio, Victoria Coast Guard Radio."
+To declare pan-pan correctly, the caller repeats it three times: "Pan-pan, pan-pan, pan-pan", then states the intended recipient, either "all stations, all stations, all stations", or a specific station, e.g. "Victoria Coast Guard Radio, Victoria Coast Guard Radio, Victoria Coast Guard Radio".
 Then the caller states their craft's identification, position, nature of the problem, and the type of assistance or advice they require, if any.
-An equivalent Morse code signal was "X X X", with each letter sent distinctly.

 Medical transports

 The phrase "PAN-PAN MEDICAL" is reserved for medical transports.
 It is used to announce and identify medical transports.

 Medical advice

 One special case of "pan-pan" is to ask for medical advice.
 This is a normal "pan-pan" call that includes a phrase such as "request medical advice" and the craft identification, position, and nature of the medical problem.
 It should not be confused with the term "PAN-PAN MEDICAL" which is reserved for medical transports.

 This type of call is specifically for getting a physician's advice for a medical problem that does not, in the opinion of the skipper or master of the vessel, seem life-threatening.
 The phrase "pan-pan medico" appears in some older reference books, but is not a correct usage.

 Once patched through, a physician or other medical expert on land or in another vessel typically asks the radio operator to detail the symptoms and history of the condition, and provide any available patient medical history.
 The physician typically recommends first aid treatment and gives other advice based on what resources are available on board.
 In some cases, the medical issue may be urgent enough to escalate the pan-pan to a mayday call for immediate intervention by rescuers, if possible.